catleeball/image-orientation-sorter/README.md

 # image-orientation-sorter
-Quickly sort images into directories by orientation: landscape, portrait, and square.
+Quickly sort images into directories by orientation: tall, wide, and square.

 Supported filetypes:
 - jpg